-40.3.8.6.2 (4.3.8.6.2) Input power leads.
+A.4.3.8.6.2 (4.3.8.6.2) Input (primary) power leads.

 Two meters of input power leads (including neutrals and returns) shall be routed parallel to the front edge of the setup in the same manner as the interconnecting leads.
 Each input power lead, including neutrals and returns, shall be connected to a LISN (see 4.3.6).
-Power leads that are bundled as part of an interconnecting cable in the actual installation shall be configured in the same fashion for the 2 meter exposed length and then shall be separated from the bundle and routed to the LISNs.
+Power leads that are bundled as part of an interconnecting cable in the actual installation shall be separated from the bundle and routed to the LISNs (outside the shield of shielded cables).
 After the 2 meter exposed length, the power leads shall be terminated at the LISNs in as short a distance as possible.
 The total length of power lead from the EUT electrical connector to the LISNs shall not exceed 2.5 meters.
-All power leads shall be supported 5 centimeters above the ground plane.
+All power leads shall be supported 5 cm above the ground plane.
 If the power leads are twisted in the actual installation, they shall be twisted up to the LISNs.

 Discussion: Appropriate power lead length is a trade-off between ensuring sufficient length for efficient coupling of radiated signals and maintaining the impedance of the LISNs.
 To keep a constant setup, it is undesirable to change the power lead length for different test procedures.
 Requiring a 2 meter exposed length is consistent with treatment of interconnecting leads for radiated concerns.
-Wiring inductance 5 centimeters from a ground plane is approximately 1 microhenry/meter.
+Wiring inductance 5 cm from a ground plane is approximately 1 μ H/m.
 At 1 MHz this inductance has an impedance of approximately 13 ohms which is significant with respect to the LISN requirement.